celinashen/clibs-discordbot/README.md

 # 🤖 About 🤖
 Clibs helps you categorize and store references to important files/messages in your channels - much like an in-house Discord library!
 Use Clibs and label your messages to sort and retrieve your important messages/files based on their tags.

-For example, if I hit a clip and uploaded it to a Discord channel, I would use '**!clibs store @celina hitaclip**' ace in the same message, and Clibs will store the reference to that clip.
+For example, if I hit a clip and uploaded it to a Discord channel, I would use '**!clibs store @celina hitaclip ace**' in the same message, and Clibs will store the reference to that clip.
 Later, if I wanted to retrieve all my clips, I would use '**!clibs get @celina**' to return a list of references to clips that I tagged as @celina in the channel.

 # 📑 Commands 📑
 | Command | Description | Example |